 Inland waterways transport of goods remains stable in 2016 compared with 2015

 Following the economic crisis in 2008, activity in Inland Waterways transport has been very volatile.
 Measured in TKm, activity increased sharply in the first three months of 2010.
 However, the industry failed to sustain this improvement in 2011 and fell back again before a further recovery in 2012, followed by an increase in 2013 and declines again in 2014 and 2015 (Figure 1).
 A stabilisation can be observed in 2016 with increases of 1 % and 3 % in national and transit transport, respectively, and with a 2 % decrease in international transport, leading to an overall very slight decrease by 0.2 % at the total level (Table 3).
-The trend went in the other direction in terms of tonnes with an increase of 1 % for national, a slight decrease by 0.1% for international transport and a rise of 0.7 % at the total level (Table 4).
+The trend went in the other direction in terms of tonnes with a increases of 1.5 % for national, 0.4 % for international transport, resulting to a rise of 0.9 % at the total level (Table 4).